Architecture

 - Encode -- if the endpoint has

-- Sign -- EIP-191 personal sign over
+encryptendpoints, encrypted) data before signing. - Sign -- EIP-191 personal sign over

 keccak256(encodePacked(endpointId, timestamp, data)).
-The signature proves the data came from this airnode at this time for this endpoint. - Cache -- store the response if cache config is present.
-The
+The signature proves the data came from this airnode at this time for this endpoint. - TLS proof -- if proof is enabled in settings and the endpoint has

 maxAgefield controls TTL. - Plugin: onResponseSent -- observation hook for logging, monitoring, or heartbeats.
 Cannot modify the response.

+JSON body.
 Error hooks (onError) fire when any stage fails, providing plugins with error context for alerting.

 Request Flow